CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Experiment

 \subsection{Ablation Study}

 \paragraph{Impact of Reward Strategies.} We compare CADO with SR and LCR in Table~\ref{tab:optimal_baseline}.
 The results reveal two key insights.
 First, both variants substantially outperform the original DIFUSCO and extended supervised fine-tuning (DIFUSCO+SFT).
 Notably, even the label-free CADO (w/ SR) alone strongly outperforms all baselines, confirming that RL-based objective alignment is the primary driver of performance.
 Second, CADO (w/ LCR) yields an additional 10.0\%--18.8\% improvement over CADO (w/ SR).
-This demonstrates that leveraging ground-truth labels as an unbiased baseline effectively achieves correct objective alignment rather than flawed imitation.
+This shows that leveraging ground-truth labels as an unbiased baseline better aligns the CO objective rather than mere imitation.

 \paragraph{Analysis of LoRA and Selective Layer Fine-Tuning.} We compare several parameter-efficient fine-tuning strategies on the TSP-100.
 As illustrated in Figure~\ref{fig:ablation_finetuning}, naively fine-tuning all parameters (Full-FT) proves highly unstable.
 Applying only LoRA (LoRA-FT) ensures stability but suffers from slow initial convergence.
 Conversely, fine-tuning only the final, selective layers (Selective-FT) yields rapid initial gains but quickly plateaus due to limited expressive power to adapt the entire model.
 Our Hybrid-FT strategy, which judiciously combines LoRA for backbone layers and full fine-tuning for final layers, resolves these trade-offs.
 It achieves consistently superior results, demonstrating both fast initial convergence and the best final performance.
 These results validate Hybrid-FT as a practical RL fine-tuning approach that maintains both stability and strong expressive power for large-scale GNNs.
+The learning curves of CADO with Hybrid-FT across all five CO tasks are provided in Appendix~\ref{sec:learning_curves}.